oskariorg/oskari-docs/md/documentation/development-environment.md

 The servlet in the WAR will attempt to connect to a pre-existing PostgreSQL database using the settings specified in the `oskari(-ext).properties` file.

-#### 2.7 GeoServer and customization components

-The Oskari service contains various functionality, such as the [my places](/documentation/backend/enabling-myplaces) and [analysis](/documentation/backend/enabling-analyse) modules, which depend on a functional and customized GeoServer installation.

-Currently, the customized GeoServer configuration data directory can be found inside the [Jetty bundle](/download) under `{JETTY_HOME}/geoserver_data`.
-`oskari-server/geoserver-ext` module collection contains various GeoServer extension Maven projects, which need to be built according to the module documentation referred to above (prebuilt on the Jetty bundle).

 * * *